kitproj/sim/README.md

 ## What

-Sim is straight forward API simulation tools that's tiny and fast secure and scalable.
+Sim is straight-forward API simulation tool that's tiny, fast, secure and scalable.

 Most of today's API mocking tools run in virtual machines such as the JVM or NPM.
-Sim is written in Golang and leans on standard libraries:
+Sim is a single binary with zero dependencies.

 - It's orders of magnitude smaller binary and memory usage.
 Which much lower CPU usage.
 Each process can simulation multiple APIs.
 - Running on Kubernetes?
 Three pods could simulate every API in your organization with high-availability.
+-

-Sim doesn't just mock APIs, it allows you to specify scripts for each API operation and back it with a simple disk storage.
+Sim doesn't just mock APIs, it allows you to specify scripts for each API operation which have access to a simple key-value database that allows APIs to save state between requests.

 Sim was written with extensive help from AI.